SaulBL7/DIO-EXs/Ex4/README.md

 # image_processing

 Description.
-The package processamento_imagem is used to:
+The package image_processing is used to:
 	Processing:
 		- Histogram matching
 		- Structural similarity